Skip to main content

 What to ask before you apply or buy

 • What exactly is covered?
-The test, the device, the fitting, repairs, batteries, earmolds, or only part of it?
+Ask about the test, the device, the fitting, repairs, batteries, earmolds, and follow-up care.

-• Is this help a grant, a refurbished device, a discount, or a loan?
+• Is this a grant, refurbished device, discount, or loan?
+Those are very different types of help.

 • How long is the wait?
-Ask for a realistic timeline.
+Ask for a realistic timeline, not a best-case answer.

-• Can I get a copy of my audiogram and written quote today?
+• Can I get my audiogram and written quote today?
+You may need them for a second opinion or application.

-• What documents do you need from me?
-Income, bank statements, tax forms, award letters, or denial letters?
+• What documents do you need?
+Ask about income proof, bank statements, tax forms, award letters, or denial letters.

 How to avoid predatory financing

 This is where many seniors lose money.
-The Consumer Financial Protection Bureau warns that medical credit cards and payment plans can carry deferred interest.
-That means you may owe large retroactive interest if the balance is not fully paid by the end of the promotional period.
-The same agency also warns that these products can carry high interest rates and hurt your credit.
+The CFPB medical credit guidance warns that medical credit cards and payment plans can have downsides.
+Some deferred-interest offers can charge large back interest if the balance is not fully paid by the end of the promotional period.

 • Ask what kind of financing this is.
 Is it a credit card, an installment loan, or an in-house payment plan?